Chris Frost - Neurodivergent Composer and Producer of Video Game Music.

 Whilst lecturing at Redbridge College (London) in 2015 Chris was approached by Occasional Films and was asked to compose for them due to their appreciation of the music he had been producing to date.
 Chris then went onto provide composition and sound design for their Ident, the award-winning 'Poster Boy' (2016), 'Follow Me' (2017) as well as the theme for the Energie Group gymnasiums.

 By 2018 Chris decided to move into the world of Game audio, where he received top marks with Audiokinetic in Wwise certification.
-By 2020 Chris became on of Tom Salta's masterclass students in Game composition where he continues to receive mentorship on a regular basis.
+By 2020 Chris became on of Tom Salta's masterclass students in Game composition where he received mentorship on a regular basis, before eventually becoming Tom Salta's first Composer Assistant.